Bridgta/patatap-clone/README.md

 # Patatap-Clone

-Clone of Patatap App that uses Paper.js and Howler.js libraries to practice jQuery event methods.
+Clone of Patatap App that uses Paper.js and Howler.js libraries to practice keypress events.